dprojects/getDimensions/Demo/README.md

 ## Demo005_edgeband

 This demo example shows how to correctly apply edgeband under the FreeCAD.
 To generate report You have to select `white` for furniture color because the furniture is all white with black edgeband.
 This demo example is the real-life furniture I made in my garage.
 It is very modular and the structure is very durable because each shelf rests on the sides.
+Also it has been updated with screw and dowels via `magicDowels` tool at [Woodworking workbench](https://github.com/dprojects/Woodworking).

 |   |   |
 |---|---|